 The department has prepared the following post approval guidance for Infrastructure projects.

 This guideline identifies the information that should be provided in an EMP, and sets out the department's expectations for lodgment, approval and publication.

 This guideline defines key engagement terminology used in consents and approvals.
 It provides guidance on the department's expectations when proponents and required to inform or notify, to consult or seek feedback or to seek the approval of stakeholders.

 Seeking Approval of Independent Experts

 This document outlines matters the department will consider when approving the appointment of independent experts.

 The department will reject any documents that are manifestly inadequate within 7 days of receipt.
 This includes documents that are incomplete, poorly written or fail to deal with the requirements of the relevant conditions of approval.

 If documents are rejected, proponents must address the flaws in the documents and resubmit them to the department.

 Requiring Additional Information

-If these requests relate to matters that are material to decision-making, the Department will stop the clock.
-Any time spent waiting for the proponent to respond will be excluded from the Department’s timeframes.
+If these requests relate to matters that are material to decision-making, the department will stop the clock.
+Any time spent waiting for the proponent to respond will be excluded from our timeframes.